deyingsong/alpha-signal-discovery/README.md

 # Quantitative Trading Strategy Framework

-A comprehensive Python framework for developing, validating, and backtesting quantitative trading strategies using machine learning techniques.
+A comprehensive Python framework for developing, validating, and backtesting quantitative trading strategies using machine learning techniques (adapted to ~2,000 samples)

 ## Project Overview